When are courses available?

 Who manages my elective at the Medical Facility?

-At each partner medical facility, we have appointed a coordinator who will ensure that you are integrated into the facility and that your needs are met.
+At each partner medical facility, we work with a coordinator to ensure that you are integrated into the facility and that your needs are met.
 However, we are also here in Trujillo to resolve any problem that may crop up.

 What clothing is required for my clinical placement?